LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Approach Mechanism

-Speculative Decoding A small "draft model" pre-predicts multiple tokens, and a large model verifies them in batch.
+Speculative Decoding A small "draft model" predicts multiple tokens ahead, and the large model verifies them all at once.
 If correct, they are adopted as-is; if wrong, they are corrected.
-Improves generation speed by 2–3× while maintaining output quality
+Generation speed is improved 2–3x while maintaining output quality

 Multi-Token Prediction A model trained to simultaneously predict multiple future tokens in a single inference pass.
 Meta published research on this in 2024

-Speculative Decoding in particular has already been put to practical use in many inference frameworks, and the "one token at a time" constraint is gradually being relaxed.
-However, since the fundamental causal dependency (the next token cannot be predicted until the previous one is determined) remains unchanged, fully parallel generation has not been achieved with the current architecture.
+Speculative Decoding in particular is already in practical use in many inference frameworks, and the "one token at a time" constraint is gradually being relaxed.
+However, since the fundamental causal dependency (the next token cannot be predicted until the previous one is determined) remains unchanged, fully parallel generation has not been achieved with current architectures.

-The reason text generation doesn't continue infinitely is that there are 3 stopping mechanisms.
+The reason text generation doesn't continue infinitely is because there are 3 stopping mechanisms.

-EOS token The model itself A special token learned during training.
-When the model determines that the conversation has naturally ended, the probability of this "invisible token" spikes
+EOS Token The model itself A special token learned during training.
+When the model judges that the conversation has naturally ended, the probability of this "invisible token" surges

-Stop Sequence The developer When a string specified in the API (e.g., "User:") is generated, generation stops immediately
+Stop Sequence Developer Immediately stops when a string specified in the API (e.g., "User:") is generated

-max_tokens API setting Generation is forcibly stopped when the specified token count is reached, even mid-sentence
+max_tokens API setting Forcibly stops when the specified number of tokens is reached, even mid-sentence

 d09a5478-91ae-4e7e-bc86-ab15f2a82adb